Daniel-Rud/fgwqsr/README.md

   function.
 Can be one of: `rjags`, `simple`, `interruptible`, `parallel`, `rjparallel`, `background`, `bgparallel`, or `snow`.

+A note of **caution**: JAGS does not allow for variables with spaces in their names – please name variables appropriately!

 ``` r

 bgwqsr_fit = bgwqsr(formula = mod_formula_adj,